pkwt012/quadruped-robot/README.md

 A quadruped robot for a university capstone project.
 The associated CAD files can be found on [GrabCad](https://grabcad.com/library/quadruped-robot-w-code-1)
 ## Build
-wooden plank has laser cut file all other parts have stl files and a complete bamboo slicer file for everything needed most parts can be printed without suports, only ones requiring suports are the tibias. shoulder servo is top elbow servo is bottom use files in arduino servo set to set servo position before legs and front camera mount are attached,
+wooden plank has laser cut file. all other parts have stl files and a complete bamboo slicer file for everything needed. most parts can be printed without suports, only ones requiring suports are the tibias. shoulder servo is top. elbow servo is bottom. use files in arduino servo set to set servo position before legs and front camera mount are attached,

 ## Installation